-Good news, mama.
+Good news.
 You don't necessarily have to change your plans.

 By now, we've all had plans—big and small—that were disrupted, changed or completely canceled by coronavirus: family visits, sporting events, concerts, conferences, work trips, vacations, weddings and even haircuts, to name a few.
 For many who had plans to start trying to get pregnant, the pandemic has brought a lot of concern and confusion.